nntdoan/FlashcardWebsite/README.md

 3. Open the application_flaskweb.py in your IDE to run the code as you normally would.
 The app will run from local host (http://127.0.0.1:5000/) without having to run a seperate server. <br />

-Note for Spyder user: After testing our Flask app on several IDE, we have come to the conclusion that if you are using Spyder, the app needs to be run from command prompt.
+**Note for Spyder user**: Since it seems that Spyder does not keep up with the newest version of Flask (1.0.2), the app needs to be run from command prompt.
 This can be done by:
 ```
 $ (source) {{ directory to your python.exe }} {{ directory to the application_flaskweb.py }}
 ```